 Admission: €4.
 Admission to Bellver Castle is free on Sundays.

-Also located on a hill overlooking the sea and comprising a collection of nearly 7.000 pieces, the Pilar and Joan Miró Foundation of Mallorca is a cultural institution based on the workshops that the artist bequeathed to the public and one of the most important contemporary art spaces in the world.
+Also located on a hill overlooking the sea and comprising a collection of nearly 7000 pieces, the Fundació Pilar i Joan Miró de Mallorca is a cultural institution based on the workshops that the artist bequeathed to the public and one of the most important contemporary art spaces in the world.

 Miró spent much of his childhood on the island and moved there permanently in the 1950s, managing to have his own studio.
 The Foundation was created by the artist and his wife Pilar before his death and allows visitors to see the studios where he worked, as well as a gallery with his best works and a sculpture garden.

 Admission: €10.
 Admission is free on Saturdays from 3pm and on the first Sunday of every month.
-You can buy your ticket to the Fundació Joan Miró in advance here.
+You can buy your ticket to the Fundació Pilar i Joan Miró in advance here.

 Genova Caves